4rchitect/psvtrophyisgood/README.md

 let it sync and it will update to the correct progress,

 # Credits
-Massive thanks to JustinTrophyGod, for helping me find the majority of bugs during developlment (so I can fix them!)
-Massive thanks to @motoharu @theFlow and @dots_tb for trophy decryption/encryption
+Massive thanks to LaughTracks aka In_Her_Own_Words (found tons of bugs for me to fix :D) Massive thanks to @motoharu @theFlow and @dots-tb for trophy decryption/encryption
 Thanks to AnalogMan for helping me with timezones.
-and thanks to the following beta testers: frosty, wosley, shadow, levi, Justin, and joslin (aka JustinTrophyGod)
+and thanks to the following beta testers: frosty, wosley, shadow, levi, Justin, and LaughTracks aka In_Her_Own_Words (found tons of bugs for me to fix :D)

 Please no commercial use / trophy service. unless its a free trophy service thanks.